devops329/devops/instruction/simulatingTraffic/simulatingTraffic.md

 The following are some examples that you can use.

+> [!NOTE]
+>
-⚠️ **Note** that you must use a POSIX compliant command console to use these scripts.
+> You must use a POSIX compliant environment to use these scripts.
+Linux and MacOS are POSIX compliant.
+On Windows you can use the Git Bash command terminal to be sufficiently compatible.
 These commands also assume that you have populated your database with the default data provided by the [JWT Pizza Data](../jwtPizzaData/jwtPizzaData.md) instruction.

 ### Hit the menu every three seconds